-This is my lovely, cooling and actually good-for-you version of sugar-laden “cranberry juice drinks”.
-It’s great value as a little of the 100% pure juice goes a long way.
+This is my lovely, cooling, and actually good-for-you version of sugar-laden “cranberry juice drinks”.
+Its great value as a little of the 100% pure juice goes a long way.
 It’s a great deckchair drink in this glorious heat and adults seem to like it at summer parties.
 Don’t try to drink this without the stevia sweetening – it’s too bitter even for me!
-I’ve used the 100% safe, calorie free sweetener called Sweet drops of Stevia available in good health shops.
+I’ve used the 100% safe, calorie-free sweetener called Sweet drops of Stevia available in good health shops.
 A 50ml bottle lasts for ages.
-Beware so-called stevia products that actually mostly contain sucralose, aspartame, fructose and other toxic sweeteners.
+Beware of so-called stevia products that actually mostly contain sucralose, aspartame, fructose, and other toxic sweeteners.
 Sometimes, if I run out of stevia, I use xylitol or erythritol to sweeten instead.
 Just heat xylitol with a bit of water until dissolved, leave to cool, and add to the juice.
 NB Xylitol is NOT suitable for a ketogenic diet.

 100ml Biona Cranberry Pure Juice (from health shops)

 35 drops stevia to sweeten (see above or “larder & shopping” for supplier)

 Mix everything up, add more stevia if you need to, some ice, and a few sprigs of mint if you feel like it.

 Why this is good for you: